Making stable travel trailers – here’s how and why to do it

 After-market sway control systems usefully and effectively control low-speed swaying.
 They introduce friction that dissipates sway energy as heat.
 That seemingly overlooked is a basic law of physics.
 That frictional force is a constant – but sway force increases with the square of the speed.
 At 100 km/h a friction hitch is close to useless.
 Its damping is down to 1% or so.

-So-called dual cam systems ‘lock’ the caravan and tow vehicle together in a straight line.
+So-called dual cam systems ‘lock’ the travel trailer and tow vehicle together in a straight line.
 Normal cornering is enabled by tire distortion.
 The cams release for tight cornering, but also when sway forces are excessive and that control is most needed.

 Electronic stability control

-Europe’s IDC, and AL-KO ESC activate when caravan sway exceeds about 0.4 g (an uncomfortable level).
+Europe’s IDC, and AL-KO ESC activate when travel trailer sway exceeds about 0.4 g (an uncomfortable level).
 Or four repeated at about 0.2 g.
-They then automatically apply caravan braking.
+They then automatically apply travel trailer braking.
 The Al-KO does so for one to three seconds at 75% of full braking.
 This reduces the sway, and particularly, reduces speed below the critical level.
 They can only be fitted to trailers that use the maker’s respective brakes.

 How the AL-KO system works

 The US products (from ALKO/Dexter) operate at lower levels of sway acceleration (about 0.2 g).
-They brake each caravan wheel at whatever level is deemed optimum.
+They brake each travel trailer wheel at whatever level is deemed optimum.
 The makers claim they can be fitted to trailers with any form of braking.
 Either system is worth fitting.
-They do not, however, substitute for making stable caravans.
+They do not, however, substitute for making stable travel trailers.
 When these systems are triggered they do not initially reduce sway.
 They reduce speed.

 If using such systems never engage cruise control.
 That attempts to accelerate the rig to its preset (and previous) speed.